-Our observation of increased risk associated with the use of certain OP insecticides, including coumaphos, diazinon, and fonofos, is consistent with previous analyses of the pooled data, ^{12 20} and also corroborates findings of other studies. ^{8 34} OP insecticides are known to cause cytogenetic damage, and could thereby contribute to NHL aetiology.
-35 There are data from in vitro, animal, and human studies that show effects of several OP insecticides on the immune system, 36-40 indicating another potential mechanism.
-OP compounds may impair immune function through pathways involving cholinergic stimulation,41 or inhibition of serine esterases found in monocytes, natural killer cells, and cytotoxic T lymphocytes,42 but it is unknown whether such immune effects might be chemical specific or related to general OP toxicity.
-Our data do not indicate an aetiological mechanism for NHL common to all OP insecticides, since increased NHL incidence was associated only with certain OPs evaluated.
+Our observation of increased risk associated with the use of certain OP insecticides, including coumaphos, diazinon, and fonofos, is consistent with previous analyses of the pooled data, 12 20 and also corroborates findings of other studies.^{8 34} OP insecticides are known to cause cytogenetic damage, and could thereby contribute to NHL aetiology.35 There are data from in vitro, animal, and human studies that show effects of several OP insecticides on the immune system, 36-40 indicating

 We observed a possible effect of the organochlorine insecticides chlordane and dieldrin.
-There is some evidence that chlordane is immunotoxic, causing decreased lymphocyte function in vitro.
-The concentration of chlordane in adipose tissue was higher among NHL cases than controls in a small case-control study in Sweden, Hutta larger study in the United States found no such association.
-Although these chemicals have been banned in the United States, their continued use in some developing countries, and bioaccumulation of their chemical residues in the food chain, but justify further research on health effects.
+There is some evidence that chlordane is immunotoxic, causing decreased lymphocyte function in vitro.47 The concentration of chlordane in adipose tissue was higher among NHL cases than controls in a small case-control study in Sweden,44 but a larger study in the United States found no such association.45 Although these chemicals have been banned in the United States, their continued use in some developing countries, and bioaccumulation of their chemical residues in the food chain,46 justify further research on health effects.

 Use of the herbicide atrazine was associated with increased risk of NHL.
 Increased risk was observed in each of the three pooled studies separately, but a previous analysis of the Nebraska study data found that the risk was diminished on adjustment for use of OP insecticides and 2,4-D.20 There have been few other epidemiological studies of atrazine in relation to NHL.
-In a cohort of triazine herbicide manufacturing workers, there was an excess number of deaths from NHL (n = 3)among a group of men with definite or probable exposure; however, some of the cases worked in triazine related jobs for short time periods, thus clouding interpretation.47 A recent NHL study where cases were further distinguished by presence or absence of the t(14;18) chromosomal translocation found that the risk of NHL associated with atrazine use was solely observed among t(14;18) positive cases, suggesting a cytogenetic mechanism.
-14 However, there is only very limited evidence for genotoxicity of atrazine, although there are no studies in humans.48 A small number of studies of atrazine on immune function in rodents and in vitro suggest a decreased lymphocyte count and cytokine production following exposure; however, these effects were not always dose dependent or statistically significant.
-37 48 49 In our data, there was an indication of superadditive effects of atrazine in combination with carbofuran, diazinon, or alachlor.
+In a cohort of triazine herbicide manufacturing workers, there was an excess number of deaths from NHL (n = 3)among a group of men with definite or probable exposure; however, some of the cases worked in triazine related jobs for short time periods, thus clouding interpretation.47 A recent NHL study where cases were further distinguished by presence or absence of the t(14;18) chromosomal translocation found that the risk of NHL associated with atrazine use was solely observed among t(14;18) positive cases, suggesting a cytogenetic mechanism.14 However, there is only very limited evidence for genotoxicity of atrazine, although there are no studies in humans.48 A small number of studies of atrazine on immune function in rodents and in vitro suggest a decreased lymphocyte count and cytokine production following exposure; however, these effects were not always dose dependent or statistically significant.^{37 48 49} In our data, there was an indication of superadditive effects of atrazine in combination with carbofuran, diazinon, or alachlor.
 This is a factor to consider in future studies of this widely used pesticide.

-Glyphosate, commercially sold as Roundup, is a commonly used herbicide in the United States, both on crops and on non-cropland areas.
-An association of glyphosate with NHL was observed in another case-control study, but the estimate was based on only four exposed cases.
-Arecent study across a large region of Canada found an increased risk of NHL associated with glyphosate use that increased by the number of days used per year.
-These few suggestive findings provide some impetus for further investigation into the potential health effects of glyphosate, even though one review concluded that the active ingredient is non-carcinogenic and non-genotoxic.
+Glyphosate, commercially sold as Roundup, is a commonly used herbicide in the United States, both on crops and on non-cropland areas.50 An association of glyphosate with NHL was observed in another case-control study, but the estimate was based on only four exposed cases.51 A recent study across a large region of Canada found an increased risk of NHL associated with glyphosate use that increased by the number of days used per year.8 These few suggestive findings provide some impetus for further investigation into the potential health effects of glyphosate, even though one review concluded that the active ingredient is non-carcinogenic and non-genotoxic.50